 The hectic lifestyle for many middle to upper-class communities in Southeast Asia has helped bring delivery services to the next level.

-Startups like Singapore’s Honestbee use freelance shoppers such as housewives and college students to receive order on their phone, purchase the groceries, and deliver them to buyers directly.
+Startups like Singapore’s Honestbee use freelance shoppers such as housewives and college students to receive their orders on their phone, purchase the groceries, and deliver them to buyers directly.

-Other competing startups providing similar services are Singapore’s RedMart (Singapore), and Happy Fresh of Indonesia (also operational in Thailand, Malaysia, and Taiwan).
+Other competing startups providing similar services include Singapore’s RedMart (Singapore), and Happy Fresh of Indonesia (also operational in Thailand, Malaysia, and Taiwan).

 Online grocery delivery services are increasingly popular in Asia because most people in the region are time-starved from their job, they don’t own vehicles, and if they do face notorious traffic jams that discourage people from going out.

-Indonesia recently started to welcome sharing-economy marketplaces that improvised solutions to problems common among the country’s lower-income communities.
+Indonesia recently welcomed sharing-economy marketplaces that improvised solutions to problems common among the country’s lower-income communities.

 Take TaniHub for example, an online marketplace that exists to connect buyers directly with the local farmers.